Raychen0617/Interview_prepare/docs/source/opengl.md

 Three stage in tesellation:
 1. Tessellation Control Shader (Hull Shader): Determine how much tessellation to do.
-2. Tessellation Primitive Generator(Tessellator): Generates the primitives needed for the division.
+2. Tessellation Primitive Generator(Tessellator): To subdivide a domain (quad, tri, or line) into many smaller objects (triangles, points or lines).
 This step is done by hardware.
 3. Tessellation Evaluation Shader(Domain Shader): Decides where those new verticies should be placed.

 main.cpp